Gaspé couple fights to save ancestral home from coastal erosion | CBC News

 But in New Richmond, a seaside town of fewer than 4,000 residents on Quebec's Gaspé Peninsula, the effects of climate change are a constant source of concern.

-Now, local couple Bruce Willett and Avril Aiken are fighting back in hopes of saving their ancestral home, built in 1832 by Willett's great-great-grandfather.
+Now, local couple Bruce Willett and Avril Aitken are fighting back in hopes of saving their ancestral home, built in 1832 by Willett's great-great-grandfather.

 "This home has served the family well for five generations," Willett told CBC News in a telephone interview.